 Unlike MasterCard’s network access and brand usage (NABU) fee, Visa’s acquirer fee is charged on all authorized transaction regardless of whether the transaction is actually settled.

-The acquirer processing fee is referred to by processors in several different ways on merchant processing statements.
+The acquirer processing fee is referred to by processors in several different ways on processing statements.
 Some of the common references are: